aftersound/weave/README.md

 ## About Weave

-Weave is a Java-based declarative service/batch framework targeting data area, especially data insight delivery.
-Weave has two independent frameworks
+Weave is a Java-based declarative service/batch framework targeting data area, especially [data insight delivery](https://aftersound.github.io/weave/data-insight-delivery-solution).

-## Framework and Extensible Component Structure
+## Frameworks and CAP Component Structure

 Weave has 2 independent frameworks, each built on top of an extensible component structure called CAP [{CONTROL, ACTOR, PRODUCT}](https://aftersound.github.io/weave/control-actor-product-component-structure)

 - [service framework](https://aftersound.github.io/weave/micro-service-virtualization-over-cap-closer-look), which enables micro-service virtualization
-- batch job framework, which allows declarative jobs
+- batch job framework, which supports declarative jobs

 Each framework has a minimalist core, which is formed by stitching a set of CAP cores (or extension points).
 Neither provides any functionality, with designed expectation that actual functionality would be provided by installed components which implement/extend those CAP cores.

 ## Extension Points

 Weave defines a set of core concepts in form of {CONTROL, ACTOR, PRODUCT}.
 Typically, each of these trinities is defined as interface/abstract classes and naturally is an extension point.
 All the controls associated these core concepts and their implementations make Weave highly declarative (configuration-driven or metadata driven).

 Below are the list if extension points.